Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 \subsection{Modeling the genome}

 We adopt tolerance curve to design a genome that can track both directional selection and selection for plasticity \cite{doi:10.1086/284635,grove_evolution_2014}.
-Tolerance curves describe the fitness of a genotype as a function of the environmental state.
-Specifically, a tolerance curve is a normal distribution with mean $\mu_k^g$, indicating the environmental state of highest fitness for an individual, which we refer to as the preferred state, and a standard deviation $\sigma_k^g$ that captures how quickly the fitness of the genome drops as the environmental state varies from its preferred state.
-Genomes with large $\sigma_k^g$ are indicative of plastic individuals, as these can tolerate a larger variety of environmental states.
+A tolerance curve is a normal distribution with mean $\mu_k^g$, indicating the environmental state of highest fitness for an individual, which we refer to as the preferred state, and a standard deviation $\sigma_k^g$ that captures how quickly the fitness of the genome drops as the environmental state varies from its preferred state.
+Genomes with large $\sigma_k^g$ are indicative of plastic individuals, as these can tolerate a larger variety of states.
 On the right of Figure \ref{fig:tol_curve} we can see the tolerance curves of a plastic and a non-plastic individual.
-As the sum of the area under the curve is always equal to one, this model captures the cost of plasticity: when a plastic and a non-plastic individual have identical preferred state $\mu_k^g$, the non-plastic individual has higher fitness in the environmental state $e_n=\mu_k^g$ (see section \ref{sec:select_mechanism} for the definition of the fitness).
+As the sum of the area under the curve is always equal to one, this model captures the cost and benefit of plasticity.
 The genome $o_k^g$ also includes the mutation rate $r_k^g$, thus $o_k^g=[\mu_k^g, \sigma_k^g, r_k^g]$.
 Upon reproduction the genome mutates as: